caiosabadin/notes/sass/tutorial.md

 Variables work with mathematical expressions, and they also support some sophisticated function calls.

-Those expressions' or functions' results replace the variable wherever it has been called.
+Results of those expressions and functions replace the variable wherever it has been called.

-Hence, the rules below:
+The rules below:

 ```scss
 @charset 'utf-8';